🎅 Christmas Sale! Limited stock! priority delivery 🇺🇸 🇦🇺 🇨🇦

 What Are Early Stage Pinky Toe Bunions?

 A bunion is a bony bump that forms at the joint where two bones meet.
 It usually occurs at the base of the big toe, but can also affect the pinky toe.
-When a bunion develops on the pinky toe, it is called a pinky toe bunion or a tailor’s bunion.
+When a bunion develops on the pinky toe, it is called a pinky toe bunion (also known as a bunionette) or a tailor’s bunion.
 This name comes from the fact that tailors used to sit cross-legged, which put pressure on the outside of their feet and led to the development of these bumps.

 Early stage pinky toe bunions are those that have just started to form.
 At this stage, the bump is still small and not very noticeable.
 However, it can cause pain and discomfort, especially when wearing tight shoes or standing for long periods.
 If left untreated, early stage pinky toe bunions can progress and become more severe over time.